Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/schuylkill-yards-usa/index.md

 ### [Della Clark](https://www.linkedin.com/in/della-clark-4973595/)
 Della is the President of the Enterprise Center.
 The Enterprise Center aims to help promote economic development in West Philadelphia.
 They have specifically focused on providing resources for small businesses in the area.

 **Localism to Globalism**.
-A key tenant of the Schuylkill Yards is to create a service economy surrounding the core corporate economy.
+A key tenant of the Schuylkill Yards is to create a service industry surrounding the core economy.
 Many small business owners hope that the project will bring customers to support existing businesses.

 ### [Vishaan Chakrabarti](https://www.linkedin.com/in/vishaan-chakrabarti-faia-a004b9113/)
 Vishaan is the founder of Practice for Architecture and Urbanism (PAU).
-PAU are the leader designers for the first phase of Schuylkill Yards.
+PAU are the lead designers for the first phase of Schuylkill Yards.

 **A New Downtown for America’s First City**.
 Schuylkill yards is uniquely positioned to fit the “walkable city” mantra.
 Within 20 minutes you can get to arts and culture (Philadelphia Art Museum), a central business district, regional transit(30th St Station), nature (Schuylkill River Parkway), educational institutions (Drexel & Penn), and hospitals (HUP and CHOP).